zzhangjii/learning-library/ApplicationIntegration-labguide.md

 Create an integration that uses your two connections:

-25. Click the *Integrations* menu option at the left side on the Integration page:
+25. Click the *Integrations* menu option at the left-side menu:

     ![](./media/image19.png)

     Figure 15: Integration Page Showing the Integrations Menu Option

-26. The Integrations page appears.
+26. The *Integrations* page appears.
 Click on the *Create* button in the upper-right corner.

 27. The *Create Integration – Select a Style* dialog appears showing the various templates that can be used to create a new integration.
     These styles really speed integration development.
-Based on the purpose of the integration, these styles do a lot of pre-configurations for the user.
+Based on the purpose of the integration, these styles do a lot of pre-configurating for the user.

-28. Select the *App Driven Orchestration* style.
+28. Read the descriptions for each of the styles so you will appreciate the breadth of the style support.

+29. Select the *App Driven Orchestration* style by clicking on its *Select* button.
+This is the best style for our needs because we want our integration to be *triggered by an Application."
+You will develop that *application* in Lab 2.

-30. The Create New Integration dialog appears.
+30. The *Create New Integration* dialog appears.
 Fill in the fields:

     - What do you want to call the integration?
 Enter:
-    *\<insertYourInitialsHere\>\_Create New Order (TNB\_Create New
+    *\<insertYourInitialsHere\><insertCurrentTimeHere\>\_Create New Order* (*TNB1537\_Create New
     Order*, for example)

     - What does the integration do?
 Enter: *Accept a REST POST call and create a new order in the ATP database*

-    - Click the *Create* button to display the integration canvas*.*
+    - Click the *Create* button to display the *integration editor canvas*.

 31. Notice the beginnings of the new integration in the integration editor canvas.
-This is where you will visually define your integration using easy-to-use drag and drop
+This is where you will visually define your integration using easy-to-use drag and drop features:
-    features:

     ![](./media/image20.png)